To be eligible for appointment in the NOAA Corps, an applicant must meet the following criteria.

 Applicants must hold a baccalaureate degree, preferably in a major course of study related to NOAA’s scientific or technical activities.
 This degree must be awarded from a postsecondary institution accredited by the U. S. Department of Education.
 Accreditation can be verified at the Department of Education website.

 Applicants must have completed at least 48 semester (72 quarter) hours in science, math, or engineering course work pertaining to NOAA's missions.
-Course work must include college level calculus and/or physics.
+Course work must include college level calculus and/or physics with a C or better.

 If selected for appointment, officer candidates must satisfactorily pass a mental and physical examination as prescribed by the NOAA Corps Directives.
 The NOAA Corps medical standards are based on the requirements for officer candidates set forth in the United States Coast Guard medical manual for commissioned officers.
 Any potentially disqualifying conditions will be addressed using an Individualized Assessment process.